TJetka/TJplotsR/readme.md

 ## README

 My personal scripts for plotting formatted into package.
+Use

+>`devtools::install_github("TJetka/pkg_TJplotsR")`
+to install.

 Deprecated.
 Use on your own risks.
 @TJetka